Yuhong11111/Rosa-Traffic---Take-Home-Assignment---TSA/README.md

 I used ChatGPT as a reasoning and reference assistant to:

 - Set up and validate the development environment
 - Clarify assignment requirements and correct workflow
-- Design and refine the JSON schema and system prompt
 - Assist with frontend sizing/layout issues
 - Draft longer conditional patterns for mock LLM logic
+- Suggest error-handling and validation strategies
+- Suggest an initial testing setup
 - Improve documentation clarity
-- Suggest error-handling and validation strategies

-All core implementation, structure, and logic were written manually.

 ---